Affiliate Disclosure: All links earn commissionReading Time: 36 minutes

 - Running Power – STRYD/RunScribe compatibility is continued IN BOTH VANTAGE MODELS.
 BUT, to save you buying one of those 3rd party units the Vantage V has a built-in power meter…more info here

-- Only the Vantage V has Recovery Pro which looks at daily recovery as well as well as your balance between training stress and the recovery from it.
+- Only the Vantage V has Recovery Pro which looks at daily recovery as well as your balance between training stress and the recovery from it.
 (Polar H10 required for Orthostatic test inputs).
 M & V both have Training Load Pro which encompasses the load from your workouts based on HR (Cardio load using TRIMP); the sports-specific physical loads placed on your muscles during workouts (Muscle Load – measured by power in running and cycling); and your Perceived Load (like RPE).

 - Training Load LEVELS are also produced and it looks like these are used in an adaptive way – still based on TRIMP but also on your recent workout performances.